 The owner’s own fabrics on the cushions and armchair give new life to the fine antiques that came from her previous home.

-Having a plain backdrop enables bold colour, as on this celadon green dresser, to sing out while still keeping the look calm.
+Having a plain backdrop enables bold color, as on this celadon green dresser, to sing out while still keeping the look calm.

 Adjoining the kitchen and dining area. this comfortable space, filled with an artful combination of French antiques, contemporary works and painted furniture, is where the family likes to gather.